Why Families Are Often Choosing To Build A Home Rather Than Buy in 2025

 What often increases in value over time is the land underneath the home as an area develops as demand increases and inflation rises.
 Also bringing up prices is the cost of materials having significantly increased over time.
 Because we see home prices go up every year, we think that the home is appreciating in value.
 However, hidden beneath these inflating prices, the home itself is depreciating in value.

 As things like the roof, HVAC, siding, and systems of the home degrade with time, the value of the home decreases.
-In the same way a 20 year old car sells for less than the new one, a house built 20 years ago sells lower compared if a new house was built on the same lot. at a higher price than originally purchased if the surrounding location improves and inflation rises.
+In the same way a 20 year old car sells for less than the new one, a house built 20 years ago sells lower compared to a new house built on the same lot.

 Note: Rising material costs also drive up home prices.
 For example, even after cooling off from COVID, lumber prices are still more than double what they were just 10 years ago.